the-lost-explorer/character_pattern_dataset/README.md

 1. Download the code.
 2. Unzip.
-3. Perform 'pip3 install -r `requirements'txt`.
+3. Perform `pip3 install -r requirements'txt`.
 4. Run the code and you'll be prompted for the character you want the training dataset for.
 5. Find a `data` folder with patterns of letters stored in `.csv` format.